 Do you have Mal 3:10 [with fear of an – OT – curse] in mind, either scared by it for someone else holding it to your head or more sinister, are you using it to get others to pay their way via your “leadership”?
 Have you considered even Gal 3:13-14; Jn 8:32,36; Rom 8:30-39 or 10:1-11?
 Let’s take a closer look.

 First, contemplate Gal 5:4,18; Heb 8:13; 9:8-18;10:10-14.
-In Dt 14:22,26, they were even to spend their tithe on themselves and their own households on whatever they desired!
+In Dt 14:22-26, they were even to spend their tithe on themselves and their own households on whatever they desired!
 Religion clouds the correct understanding of concepts such as “curse” or “bless”.
-Refer to the papers “The will of man and the will of God” (p.13, “to bless (or curse) someone); and “The Gospel”, p.1 with a short discussion entitled “religion vs a relationship”.
+Refer to the meditations “The will of man and the will of God” (p.13, “to bless (or curse) someone); and “The Gospel”, p.1 with a short discussion entitled “religion vs a relationship”.

-The religious (Jn 3:3) scared by a “curse”, or even trying to use it like magic (voodoo) for control, must still get the revelation that God is Love (see the paper “God = Love”).
+The religious (Jn 3:3) scared by a “curse”, or even trying to use it like magic (voodoo) for control, must still get the revelation that God is Love (see the meditation “God is Love”).
 “Curse” or “bless” is not to be understood as a verb [magic] but a declaration of either an observation where someone has ended up or a position where someone will probably end up in if no alteration is made by choice (Rom 8:14; Jn 14:6,26), such as unselfish living (Mt 7:12).
 A “blessing” is therefore not a sanctification that can be imparted from one human to another (Jn 3:16-21; 14:6; Phil 3:9; Eph 1:3-10) but rather a good wish or hope or declaration [observation] that someone will be [or has ended up] in a good spiritual position.
 You cannot bewitch [“bless” or “curse”] someone into a condition or state without that person’s co-operation, for then that person’s free will has to be removed.
 God is Love and will not remove anyone’s free will (God is not a manipulator or dictator).
 Similarly therefore, does any notion that anyone can buy/pay his way into heaven or God’s Kingdom, show a dismal lack of insight and knowledge of Love [God as a perfect Father].
 Hear then, the Spirit of God in Rom 10:1-4; even 12:14 (13:14) and let’s read on…

 Note at Heb 11:6 and Mt 6:33.
 Remember, we cannot buy favor from God!
 And, giving to get, is a transaction not a gift.
 Beware of preachers that take specific verses out of context to manipulate with fear.
 Do read Heb 11:6, for instance, with the verse directly before it!
 Suffice for now to show the connection with the popularly quoted Gal 6:7 as a threat to those who don’t tithe, with the verse directly following (:8) that is ignored!
-Gal 6:8 starts with the word “For”… and the context is about everlasting Life, not tithing or agriculture… Gal 6:7 is briefly discussed in a separate paragraph further on in this short paper.
-At any rate, Heb 11:5 refers to Enoch that did not see death (The paper “The Testimony” expands on this).
+Gal 6:8 starts with the word “For”… and the context is about everlasting Life, not tithing or agriculture… Gal 6:7 is briefly discussed in a separate paragraph further on in this short meditation.
+At any rate, Heb 11:5 refers to Enoch that did not see death (The meditation “The Testimony” expands on this).
 Read also Heb 6:8 and Jn 15:1-7.
 Similarly does Mt 6:33 not insinuate you must pay a membership with money to get fed and clothed by God, it teaches that fear [panic] essentially is distrust [unbelief] in the abilities that God gave us and the spiritual authority Jesus paid for with His Blood, for those following His precepts (Jn 14:10-15; 1 Jn 2:4).
 Contemplate carefully Heb 12:2; Col 1:20-23; and hear Paul in Gal 1:6-9 with 1 Cor 9:12,15-19 and Jesus in Mt 10:8!
 Also 1 Cor 1:17 and Rom 6:6,16…

 Then, think about the limit placed on the giver, if the first and best 10% of income is tied to one place.
 The excuse then, that there is not enough left to give elsewhere [when in fact needed], and that every congregation will sort out their own needy, sounds very much like what Jesus warned against in Mt 15:1-8, with a special note of Mt 15:9!
 Read Rom 12:9 with Mt 7:15-23; also, Prov 8:13; 11:20-21; 12:17,28; 16:5; 21:4; Jer 23:10-23; Jn 14:6,23-26; 1 Jn 2:4 and Rev 22:17 (Mt 10:8b).